 Welcome to the step-by-step video tutorial on complying with data protection law – a part of Farillio's video series designed to make law simpler, faster, better and more affordable for small businesses.

-All the materials we’ll be discussing in the following series of videos are available via your Farillio account, and if you'd like to chat to one of our experts, like Helen, directly, you're welcome to use our Speak To A Lawyer feature.
+All the materials we’ll be discussing in the following series of videos are available via your Farillio account, and if you'd like to chat to one of our experts, like Helen, directly, you're welcome to use our Speak to an Adviser feature.

 You may have already watched our companion series with Dale Clutterbuck – looking at how you manage the data that flows in and out of your business, including the data you collect from other people and the intellectual property we create ourselves.